Darthseid/ITMT-Capstone/reports/sprint_1/sprint1.md

    - Default user/password
       - How easy it is to grab the admin password and user to access the desktop
    - Network work arounds
-      - port forwarding to see if it is able to access lets say, smartcam, through the network it is connected to
+      - port forwarding or public facing ports to see if it is able to access lets say, smartcam, through the network it is connected to

 # User Story Diagram